istio/istio.io/content/en/docs/ops/diagnostic-tools/istioctl/index.md

 Installing the ZSH auto-completion file

 For ZSH users, the `istioctl` auto-completion file is located in the `tools` directory.

+You can also generate it by running `istioctl collateral completion --zsh -o .`.

 Copy the `_istioctl` file to your home directory, or any directory of your choosing (update directory in script snippet below), and source the `istioctl` auto-completion file in your `.zshrc` file as follows:

 {{< text zsh >}}
 source ~/_istioctl